Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-02-callbacks-chaining.md

 </html>
 ```

 So, what just happened?
 The paragraph element fades out slowly when the button is clicked.
-Then, after the paragraph fades away, then the paragraph with the id **infoid** will toggle.
-Keep in mind, it doesn't have to be another method, it can anything you want in there.
+After the paragraph fades away, then the paragraph with the id **infoid** will toggle.
+Keep in mind, it doesn't have to be another JQuery method, it can anything you want in there.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YfoY3_36cHM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>